partidodigitalpt/documentation/Remote e-voting overview.md

 where national elections were already successfully conducted few other countries are actively pursuing this end.
 Most need to improve or disclose their technology in order to facilitate implementation.
-Disclosing official eID smart card SDKs is important for the ecosystem to evolve.
+Disclosing official eID smart card SDKs in order to facilitate IDM is important for the ecosystem to evolve.

 ## References